Menu

 France

-Agathe Berman a.k.a The Pitchologist, is a slash figure: pitch expert/producer/writer/teacher/artistic consultant.
-She ...
+Agathe Berman a.k.a The Pitchologist Pitch expert/producer/writer/teacher/artistic consultant.
+She trains and curates ...

 Complete bio